GEF4530 - The General Circulation of the Atmosphere

 10 credits overlap with GEF9530 - The General Circulation of the Atmosphere

 Teaching consists of 3 hours lecture per week.
 Students are expected to participate actively in discussions.
-A mandatory exercise and student presentations will be part of the course.
+Mandatory practicals and student presentations will be part of the course.
 These must be approved in order for the student to take the final exam.
 Approved assignments are valid for 2 years

 Students must attend at least 80% of the lectures in order to take the final exam.